 Suffering, however unjust and however long, is inextricably tied to the fulfillment of the Lord’s divine promise.

-And we come to know the reality of this promise, again paradoxically, through the hardship of our experience (which, we remember derives from the two Greek words, ex—’out of’ and peirazo—‘testing’ [see the five-part word study on this concept); for, however paradoxically it sounds, we can come to know the reality of the promise out of our ex-perience of our affliction.
+We come to know the reality of this promise—paradoxically—through the hardship of our experience (which, we remember derives from the two Greek words, ex—’out of’ and peirazo—‘testing’ [see the five-part word study on this concept); for, however insane it sounds to our 21st century Modern Western ears, we can come to know the reality of the promise only out of the ex-perience of our affliction.

 He is despised and rejected by men,